-International observers reported that the elections were an improvement over the 2010 vote, which was marred by the absence of opposition candidates and the use of state resources to support progovernment candidates.
-Political parties reported minor intimidation during the campaign process.
+Invited foreign observers reported that the elections were an improvement over the 2010 vote, which was marred by the absence of opposition candidates and the use of state resources to support progovernment candidates.
+However, some political parties still reported minor intimidation during the campaign process.

 Amendments passed in 2014 led to some improvements to the electoral code.
 Among other changes, the number of parliamentary seats under the proportional system increased, and the vote threshold for representation decreased to 5 percent for political parties and 7 percent for electoral coalitions, allowing for broader political participation.

 However, the constitutional referendum of February 2017 was criticized by opposition groups as a means to consolidate the power of the governing parties and extend the tenure of President Sahakyan beyond the constitutional limit of two five-year terms.
-With his indirect election as transitional president in July, Sahakyan effectively gained greater authority without a direct mandate from voters, and he would apparently be able to seek two more full terms after 2020.
+With his indirect election as transitional president in July 2017, Sahakyan effectively gained greater authority without a direct mandate from voters.
 Supporters of the constitutional changes argued that a stronger presidency was necessary in light of Nagorno-Karabakh’s security situation.

 The election commission reported that 87.6 percent of referendum participants endorsed the changes, with turnout at 76.5 percent.
 Opposition groups and some civil society activists complained that state resources were used to promote the referendum, and observers noted suspicious results in some areas, with one of the 11 districts reporting 99 or 100 percent figures for both turnout and “yes” votes in most of its polling locations.